bloomreach-forge/settings-management/src/site/markdown/adding-features.md

 ##Adding the configuration

-Create a new XML file in your bootstrap directory with the following XML.
+Create a new XML file in your bootstrap directory with the following content.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>